MBlistein/spaced-repetition/README.md

 ## Purpose
 This project has been implemented for two reasons:
-* to create a tool for effective study of algorithmic problems via 'spaced repetition' and 'active recall' techniques
+1. to create a tool for effective study of classic CS algorithms via 'spaced repetition' and 'active recall' techniques
-* to implement a project following Martin Robert's guidelines in his book 'Clean Architecture.
+1. to implement a project following Martin Robert's guidelines in his book 'Clean Architecture'.

+Why a spaced repetition tool to study algorithms?
+There is lot's of literature describing the theory behind algorithms and lots of sources that allow solving algorithmic problems.
+However, it is easy to get carried away, solving problems at random and forgetting learned information over time.
+This program should:
+* allow to define relevant algorithmic topics with arbitrary granularity, open to modification
+* allow to define problems whose optimal solution represents an application of one of the relevant algorithmic topics
+* quantify the knowledge status per algorithmic topic
+* help to reach the desired knowledge status per topic with maximum efficiency (through spaced repetition and active recall techniques)

-This is an experimental project and implements a minimalist solution for personal need -> please use with care, feedback is welcome :-).
+This is an experimental project and implements a minimalist solution -> you are welcome to use it with care :-).

 ## Setup
 * clone the repository and cd into it
 * create a virtual environment, e.g.: `python3 -m venv <your_env_name>`
-* activate the environment: `source <path_to_venv>/bin/activate
+* activate the environment: `source <path_to_venv>/bin/activate`
 * install required packages: `pip install -r requirements.txt`

 Run the CLI with the '-h' flag to see possible actions: